-Surf along north facing shores will be 2 to 4 feet through Monday.
+Surf along south facing shores will be 2 to 4 feet through Thursday.

-Surf along east facing shores will be 2 to 4 feet today, lowering to 1 to 3 feet Monday.
+Surf along north facing shores will be 2 feet or less through Thursday.

-Surf along west facing shores will be 1 to 3 feet through Monday.
+Surf along east facing shores will be 2 to 4 feet through Thursday.

-Surf along south facing shores will be 3 to 5 feet, with occasional higher sets, through Monday.
+Surf along west facing shores will be 1 to 3 feet through Thursday.

 Surf heights are forecast heights of the face, or front, of waves.
 The surf forecast is based on the significant wave height, the average height of the one third largest waves, at the locations of the largest breakers.
 Some waves may be more than twice as high as the significant wave height.
 Expect to encounter rip currents in or near any surf zone.